FrancescoMar04/Siem-incident-response-lab-wazuh/phases/06-final-report.md

 ## Lessons Learned

 * Continuous monitoring is essential for detection of threats
-* Privileged access should be (and need to be) strictly controlled and monitored
+* Privileged access should be strictly controlled and monitored
 * Correlation of multiple events is key to identifying real security incidents

 ---